tuomaseerola/CVI/README.md

 (1986).
 The package provides functions to calculate the following CVI
 indices:

-- CVI-I (item-level content validity index)
+- *CVI-I* (item-level content validity index)
-- CVI-I.adj (item-level content validity index adjusted for chance agreement)
+- *CVI-I.adj* (item-level content validity index adjusted for chance agreement)
-- CVI-R (item-level content validity ratio)
+- *CVI-R* (item-level content validity ratio)
-- S-CVI/Ave (scale-level content validity index based on the average method)
+- *S-CVI/Ave* (scale-level content validity index based on the average method)
-- S-CVI/UA (scale-level content validity index based on the universal agreement method)
+- *S-CVI/UA* (scale-level content validity index based on the universal agreement method)

+The package also offers various thresholds for the CVI indices based on the critical values suggested by Romero Jeldres, Díaz Costa, and Faouzi Nadim (2023).
+The package also provides functions to calculate the chance-adjusted kappa values for the CVI-I indices and to make decisions based on the kappa values.

 ## Installation